tsahee/ijson/README.rst

     for item in ijson.items(...):
         # ...

-Importing the top level library as ``import ijson`` uses the pure Python backend.
+Importing the top level library as ``import ijson`` uses the first available backend in the same order of the list above.

 Acknowledgements